Introduction To Serialization In .NET

 Next, we will talk about the scenario where we use Serialization in practice.

-• When the application is sitting idle in the memory, we serialize the state of the memory and store it in the physical media and utilize the memory.
+• When the application is sitting idle in the memory, we serialize the state of the memory store it in the physical media and utilize the memory.
 I found an example of that type in Microsoft BizTalk Server.

 • When we work with the web-based application, we have different types of variable application states - session states, and view states.
-Sometimes, we want to save the value data on the physical media which resides in these variable.
+Sometimes, we want to save the value data on the physical media which resides in this variable.
 There, we serialize it and save it.

 • In Windows, we know that different types of processes work simultaneously.
 Sometimes, we want to communicate with the other process and, for that, we use the transmission mechanism of the serialization process.